Sin is generally thought of as something bad. But exactly what is sin? How does the Bible define it? What is the Bible’s teaching about sin?

 How to be set free from sin

-Sin is against God, and it brings the death penalty (Romans 6:23).
+Sin is against God, and it brings the death penalty (Romans 6:23; see “What Is the Meaning of Romans 6:23?”).
 But God provides a way we can have that penalty removed through the sacrifice of Jesus Christ: “Who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness” (1 Peter 2:24).

 When we accept Christ’s sacrifice and have our sins washed away through baptism, we then cease being slaves to sin and become slaves of righteousness (Romans 6:17-18).
 Righteousness is the opposite of lawlessness.
 It is striving to live within the boundaries of God’s law (Psalm 119:172).